LACMIP/emu/docs/_documentation/cataloging.md

 **Immediately notify an IP staff member if EMu does _not_ generate a lot number, or if you believe it was generated incorrectly**.
 Lot numbers should always increase sequentially.
 {: .notice--warning}

    3 | Enter the *Count* from the paper ID tag into the EMu *Lot Count* field.
-(The record will not save if you leave this field blank.)
+If *Count* is blank, follow [these instructions](https://lacmip.github.io/emu/documentation/digitizing/#counting) to fill it out.
+The record will not save if you leave this field blank.
    4 | Check that the *Disposition* in EMu is "in collection".
    5 | Enter any information next to *Alt #* on the ID tag into the *Inst.
 Code* and *Inst.
 Number* fields in EMu.
    6 | Check that the *Collection* field matches what's on paper ID tag.
 The default value is "ST", so you only need to change it if "TX" is circled.
 TX (taxonomic) specimens should also have a blue "Moved to Taxonomic Coll." tag in addition to the standard white ID tag.
 Add lot numbers to these tags as are you are cataloging.